 |Class Profile||Class of '23||Class of '22||Class of '21||Class of '20||Class of '19||Class of '18||Class of '17||Class of '16||Class of '15||Class of '14|

 **Average age of those over 26

 Queen’s Law was one of the first law schools in Canada to create a specialized admissions Access Category, in 1974.
-This was followed by the introduction of an Aboriginal Category in 1978 (for further information, see our page on Aboriginal initiatives).
-Our goal has always been to broaden and diversify the range of students admitted to Queen’s, with a particular focus on underrepresented and equity-seeking groups.
-In 1992, we opened an Equity Office to provide supportive counselling and programming for law students, especially students from marginalized, disadvantaged or equity-seeking groups.
+This was followed by the introduction of an Aboriginal Category in 1978 (for further information, see our Indigenous Initiatives page).
+In 1992, we opened an Equity Office to provide supportive counseling and programming for law students, especially students from marginalized, disadvantaged or equity-seeking groups.

 If you have any questions about diversity, equity, or how our Equity Office works to support students from all backgrounds at Queen’s Law, please feel free to contact Education & Equity Services.